 Expand Your World

-At Boston College, students and scholars are continuously engaged in broadening their learning and research and receive the support of various offices and centers on campus.
-These offices and centers have a central role in challenging local perspectives through a critical global, inter-cultural lens.
+A global campus: At Boston College, students and scholars are continuously engaged in broadening their learning and research and receive the support of various offices and centers.
+These offices and centers have a central role in challenging local perspectives through a global, intercultural lens.

 The Office for Institutional Diversity facilitates and supports the University’s diversity and inclusion efforts.
 By aligning its work with the University’s mission and goals, its objective is to help Boston College live out the social justice imperatives inherent in its Catholic and Jesuit heritage, create a wholesome and supportive learning and working environment for all, and take full advantage of the various strengths and talents of its students, faculty, and staff.